Standards of service

 - To consult items for our closed stack area, clients must be registered and agree to our conditions of use.
 They will then be issued with a Client Number.

-- Requested items will be retrieved from our closed stack area within 30 minutes.
+- Requested items will be retrieved from our closed stack area within 60 minutes.
+Retrieval requests submitted for onsite material after 4pm will be retrieved for the next business day.
 Material stored offsite will be retrieved every two weeks.

 - Items from our closed stack area will be held at the Reading Room information desk for one week.
 Requests may be lodged for any number of records but only five items, or one box, will be handed out at one time.
 Records that are unbound will be issued only one at a time.
 This is to minimise the chance of items being mislaid or lost.